Best Friend Grazing Muzzle FAQ’s

 4. If you are in between sizes, get the larger size.
 The muzzles are intended to have a roomy fit.

-Q: How should the grazing muzzle fit?
+Q: How should the Best Friend Grazing Muzzle fit?

 The muzzle should not be tight or restricting and should allow room for grazing and chewing.
 You should be able to fit two to three fingers sideways between the grazing muzzle and the horse’s face.
 The Standard muzzles have a slightly closer fit.
 Check regularly for rubbing, especially when introducing the horse to the muzzle.
-If necessary, use padding such as sheepskin or a Muzzle Mate (see Accessories) to cushion sensitive areas.
+If necessary, use padding such as Sheepskin or a Muzzle Mate to cushion sensitive areas.
 Having the proper fit and adjustments will help avoid rubbing.

 For the most comfortable fit and to prevent the muzzle from coming off the horse’s nose, adjust the muzzle so that the throat latch fits behind the horse’s jaw bone, if possible.
 It may help to put the muzzle over a well-fitting halter and adjust the straps so that the muzzle fits as closely as possible to the halter.